Joel-Masilamani/EXNO2DS/README.md

 ## CODING AND OUTPUT

 REG NO: 212224220043
-NAME  : JOEL MASILAMANI A
+NAME  : Joel Masilamani A

 import pandas as pd
 import numpy as np